QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

 If you want to install these tools locally on your machine

-* Install Anaconda Python by `downloading the binary <https://www.anaconda.com/download/>`

-    * Make sure you click yes to "add Anaconda to my PATH"

 * Download and install Julia, from `download page <http://julialang.org/downloads/>`_ , accepting all default options

-    * We do **not** recommend `JuliaPro <https://juliacomputing.com/products/juliapro.html>`_ due to its limited number of available packages
+    * We do **not** recommend `JuliaPro <https://juliacomputing.com/products/juliapro.html>`_

 .. _intro_repl: